 I am an Associate Professor at York University in the Departments of Social Anthropology and Social Science, and hold a graduate appointment in the Science and Technology Studies program.
-I am the Deputy Director of the Tubman Institute and York University.
-I am also co-founder of the Centre for Imaginative Ethnography.
+I am also the Deputy Director of the Harriet Tubman Institute at York University and co-founder of the Centre for Imaginative Ethnography.
 My research for the large part focuses on arts-based ethnography and the intersections of colonialism, medicine and science, and politics.
-I have conducted fieldwork in British Columbia (Vancouver's Downtown Eastside on HIV/AIDS, epidemiological surveillance and indigenous health) and in Nairobi and Kisumu, Kenya (‘Safari Science’, experimental medicine, scientific infrastructure, and the politics of transnational science).
+I have conducted fieldwork in British Columbia (Vancouver's Downtown Eastside on HIV/AIDS, epidemiological surveillance and Indigenous health) and in Nairobi and Kisumu, Kenya (‘Safari Science’, experimental medicine, scientific infrastructure, and the politics of transnational science).
 I am currently working on a new project entitled "Neurological Imaginaries."

 Why UNDISCIPLINED ETHNOGRAPHY?
 I evoke the idea of undisciplined for its double (triple?) meaning.
 Undisciplined in the sense of being unruly, disruptive, and disorderly.
 I want to engage in and encourage a type of ethnography that colours outside the lines, that makes us uncomfortable, that is rebellious!
 I also want to engage in a sort of ethnography that is not limited to the discipline of Anthropology, but that borrows promiscuously from Feminist Affect Studies, Science and Technology Studies, Postcolonial Theory, Visual Studies, Sound Studies and Performance Studies; experimenting with multimodal genres and montage; an ethnography not bound by its disciplinary history or conventions.

 For more information on my research and publications, see research.